-When it comes to banking, there are many different banks to choose from in La Paz, but few of them are ones you will likely be familiar with as an expat.
+When it comes to banking, there are many different banks to choose from in La Paz.
 To help new arrivals to figure out where to start, I visited a few banks and went to the websites of others to get a sense of what expats can expect if they want to open a bank account.
-The list of banks here is by no means exhaustive, but I included 5 of the common ones.
-I was looking for answers to these questions:
+The list of banks here is by no means exhaustive, but included here are 5 of the common ones.
+In this article, we try to answer these questions:

 - Who can open an account?